The state of Kentucky advises residents and visitors to purchase local or certified heat-treated firewood to avoid moving forest pests.

 Pest Specific Information

 - Plant Disease Diagnostic Lab, University of Kentucky

 - Emerald Ash Borer page, University of Kentucky

-- European Gypsy Moth North American Quarantine Map
+- European Spongy Moth North American Quarantine Map

 - Emerald ash borer is causing havoc in Kentucky March, 2021